-There are many different forms of meditation, formal seated or laying practices with a focus (often the breath), and the informal practice of mindfulness.
-Meditation usually has a single point of inward focus, for example the breath, a word or phrase, or a sensation.
-It is a peaceful state where the mind is calm yet alert, it is a state of awareness.
-Breathing is part of any meditation, it is important to be able to sit with the breath, without judgement and observe it under its usual unconscious control before bringing it into conscious control.
+There are many different forms of meditation, which can be formal seated or laying practices with a focus (often the breath), and the informal practice of mindfulness.
+It usually has a point of inward focus, for example the breath, a word or phrase, or a sensation.
+It is an awareness state, where the mind is calm yet alert, which trains our concentration and attention.
+Breathing is part of any practice, it is important to be able to sit with the breath, without judgement and observe it under its usual unconscious control before bringing it into conscious control if practicing breath modulation.

 A common misconception is that you have to be able to stop thinking, this is not the case the mind is meant to think though can become over active and our self-talk in our thoughts may not be helpful.
 Our language is something we cover in physio-coaching sessions.
 With practice we can learn to choose which thoughts to interact with and which to allow to pass by, breaking the chain of everyday thoughts and taking the attention to the present moment.
 Your thoughts can be considered to be like waves in an ocean and can be observed with all their changing tides.

 There are no set guidelines for duration of practice based on current research, one study found a minimum of 10 minutes makes changes in brain function & attention.
 We learn by repetition, so alongside the longer daily practice it may be helpful to consider using moments of stillness by using short bursts of meditation, maybe a minute whilst the kettle boils or even 30 seconds before a presentation could be helpful.
 This is also a helpful way to start practicing if you struggle sustaining attention for more than a few minutes.

 Meditation is like exercise, you start at the level that is right for you and gradually build things up, like exercise it needs daily practice.
 Meditation can be part of an overall plan to help you manage pain and stress, and ultimately look after your health and wellbeing.